SN 2024bfu, SN 2025qe, and the early light curves of type Iax supernovae: Discussion

-We also note the impact of any potential `dark phase' \citep{piro-nakar-2013, magee--20}.
-The dark phase refers to the time between explosion and the first photons escaping from the SN, in other words the time of first light.
-Strictly speaking, all of our rise time measurements are from the moment of first light to maximum and therefore do not include a dark phase.
-As such, they may underestimate the true rise time beginning at explosion.
-Models show that more extended $^{56}$Ni distributions display shorter (or no) dark phases, while compact $^{56}$Ni distributions (in which $^{56}$Ni is confined to the inner ejecta) can show dark phases of up to a few days \citep{magee--20}.
-Given this, if SNe~Iax do contain a well-mixed ejecta then we may expect that their rise times measured in this work will be relatively unaffected, but the rise times of normal SNe~Ia could be systematically longer by up to a few days -- likely increasing the statistical difference relative to SNe~Iax.
+We note that our rise time measurements are from the moment of first light (i.e. when the first photons escape the SN) to maximum and therefore do not include a dark phase \citep{piro-nakar-2013}.
+The length of the dark phase is proportional to the distribution of $^{56}$Ni within the ejecta, with more mixed ejecta having shorter dark phases \citep{piro-nakar-2014, piro-16, magee--20}.
+Therefore if SNe~Iax contain well-mixed ejecta, the rise times measured in this work will be relatively unaffected, but the rise times of normal SNe~Ia could be systematically longer by up to a few days if their ejecta is more stratified.
+This would likely further increase the differences in the rise time distributions of SNe~Iax and normal SNe~Ia.
 Verifying this speculation however requires detailed radiative transfer modelling of each SN to determine the true time of explosion, but this is beyond the scope of the work presented here.